Conservative velocity mappings for discontinuous Galerkin kinetics: Model

-Of particular interest is the solution of equations~\ref{eq:gkeq}-\ref{eq:gkPoisson} in curvilinear coordinates, specifically field-line following coordinates that have been a workhorse of turbulence modeling in the core of tokamaks~\cite{Beer1995} and stellarators~\cite{Maurer2020}, and can be used to study other laboratory devices such as linear machines~\cite{Shi2017} and mirrors~\cite{Francisquez2023}.
+We wish to solve equation~\ref{eq:gkeq} in curvilinear coordinates, specifically field-line following coordinates that have been a workhorse of turbulence modeling in the core of tokamaks~\cite{Beer1995} and stellarators~\cite{Maurer2020}, and can be used to study other laboratory devices such as linear machines~\cite{Shi2017} and mirrors~\cite{Francisquez2023}.
 Such a formulation, together with suitable boundary conditions, enables the solution of these equations in a small volume following a bundle of magnetic field lines (a flux-tube).
 A flux-tube domain reduces the number of degrees of freedom, supports larger time steps, and thus results in cheaper simulations than, say, global simulations with Cartesian grids.
 We thus introduce a field-aligned curvilinear coordinate system $\v{x}=\{x^i\}$ (here $i\in[1,\cdim]$ and $\cdim$ is the number of position-space dimensions) with a mapping to the Cartesian gyrocenter position $\v{R}$ given by $\v{R}(\v{x})$.
 In this new coordinate system we can write equation~\ref{eq:gkeq} as~\cite{Mandell2021thesis}